tenebrousedge/shell_guide/shell_guide.md

 $ mkdir some/long/nested/directory/you/dont/want/to/type
 $ cd s/l/n/d/y/d/w/t/t
 ```
 And hit either tab or enter.
 Zsh will also tab-complete filenames on remote servers, if that's your cuppa.
+[Here][zsh-is-better] are some other cool zsh features.

 > Note to Epicodus Students:
 To start using `zsh`, you can type `zsh` into any terminal.